IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-3-editor.markdown

   title: Creating a new SPL project
 ---

-This section covers some of the SPL features in Atom.
+This section covers some of the features in Atom that can be used when editing SPL code.

 Atom overview
 -----------------------------------------

-Here is an look of the Atom editor showing some important features:
+This image of the Atom editor shows some useful features:

 ![editor overview](/streamsx.documentation/images/atom/jpg/atom-1.jpg)

-* The **Project** pane shows the projects you are currently working on.
+* The **Project** pane on the left shows the projects that you are currently working on.
 Use **File \> Add Project Folder** to import a project.

 The Command Palette
 --------------------

-Open the command palette (`CMD + SHIFT + P` on a Mac) to see all the available commands.
+Open the command palette (`CMD + SHIFT + P` on a Mac, `CTRL + SHIFT + P` on Windows&reg;) to see all the available commands.

 ![cmd palette](/streamsx.documentation/images/atom/jpg/cmd-palette.jpg)

 If you looking for a pane or view or an action, search the command palette to find it.

-For example, you can open the Github tabs from the command palette.
-Search for *Git or Github tab*.
+For example, if you want to open the GitHub tab from the command palette, you just need to search for *GitHub tab* and press the Enter key.

 Version control with Git
 -------------------------

 The **Git** tab manages changes in your local repository and the **GitHub** tab helps you with projects hosted on GitHub.
-Open/close these tabs from the bottom right of the editor or the command palette.
+These tabs can be opened from the command palette.

 ![open git tab](/streamsx.documentation/images/atom/jpg/github-open.jpg)

-Folders and files that have been changed are also highlighted in the **Project** pane.
+Folders and files that are changed are also highlighted in the **Project** pane.
 For example, in the screenshot above, the `SensorMonitor.spl` file has been changed (yellow) and the `output` folder has been added (green).

-See the [Atom Flight Manual section on Git](https://flight-manual.atom.io/using-atom/sections/github-package/) to learn more about the Git support in Atom.
+To learn more about Git support in Atom, see [Atom Flight Manual section on Git](https://flight-manual.atom.io/using-atom/sections/github-package/).

 SPL Editing Features
 --------------------

-The editor has rich code completion and content assist features.
+One of Atom's features is rich code completion and content assist.
 For example, open `sample/Main.spl` from the `BusAlerts` project.
 Line 7 contains the line `composite BusAlerts\Main`.

-This is the *main composite* of this application.
+This scope contains the *main composite* of this application.
 It is the application's entry point.

-Let's use this application to explore some Atom features.
+This application will be used to explore some of Atom's features.

 #### Bracket matching
 Shows you the scope of a declaration:

 ![bracket-match](/streamsx.documentation/images/atom/jpg/brackets.jpg)

 #### Code Folding

-If the closing bracket isn't easily visible, collapse portions of code, as shown below:
+If the closing bracket isn't easily visible, collapse portions of code, as shown in the following image:

 <figure>
   <img src="/streamsx.documentation/images/atom/jpg/fold.gif" alt="code folding"/>